Vaibhav1o1/odoo-transitOps/README.md

 ## 📁 Project Directory Structure

-The project is structured with a root-level backend environment and a dedicated subdirectory for the React frontend application:
+The project is structured with a root-level backend environment and a dedicated subdirectory for the React frontend application:-

 ```text
 odoo-transitOps/                  (Repository Root - Backend)